droidecahedron/lfclk_probe/README.md

 | `lf_monitor_thread()` | early probe, late probe, then the hardcoded time based poll |

 `lf_verdict_get()` tries the capture first because it's the accurate one, and only returns `LF_ABSENT` when the software gate fails too.

-A misconfigured DPPI route times out exactly like a dead clock, so if the capture fails while the software gate still reads a healthy clock you get `-EIO` and the software reading in the log.
+misconfigured DPPI route times out exactly like a dead clock, so if the capture fails while the software gate still reads a healthy clock you get `-EIO` and the software reading in the log.